LarsBesselmann/JAX-RPC_Demo/README.md

  SUCCESS:

- You successfully converted a JAX-RPC service toi JAX-WS so that it can run on Liberty.
+ You successfully converted a JAX-RPC service to JAX-WS so that it can run on Liberty.
 As you have seen, the interoperability between the JAX-RPC client running on traditional WAS and the JAX-WS service running on Liberty works.

 The next step is now to convert the JAX-RPC client to JAX-WS, so that it can run on Liberty as well.